francesice/francesice.github.io/presentation/index.md

 ---
 layout: page
 title: Wang, Fang
-tags: [about, Jekyll, theme, moon]
+tags: [about, conference, workshop]
 date: 2018-12-21
 comments: false
 ---

-# Regulation and Innovation: The intermediate role of resource reallocation.
+Regulation and Innovation: The intermediate role of resource reallocation.
 The 17th International Schumpeter Society Conference on Innovation, Catch-up and Sustainable Development”, Korea, July 2018